petrapoklukar/EWB_Openhack2019/README.md

 - The XMPP chat server is [Prosody IM](https://prosody.im/).
 - The chat client is [Conversejs](https://conversejs.org/)
 - The q&a forum is [Question2Answer](https://www.question2answer.org/)
-- Syncing on the mobile app happens when the user connects to the internet.
+- The mobile version is a wrapper of the web one and it can be used offline.
+It syncs with the latest web version when the user connects to the internet.

 ### Challenges and how to overcome them
 - *People having troubles to cope with technology (but assuming access to a smartphone)* We would provide an app tutorial showing a new user how to navigate around, potentially in several languages.